-No matter your reason for visiting, Saint Petersburg Russia has something for everyone, even for the most frugal of travelers.
+No matter your reason for visiting, Saint Petersburg Russia has something for everyone to keep you entertained for days or even weeks, even for the most frugal of travelers.

-The artistic architecture of St Petersburg's monumental buildings, the large historic center, as well as the city's green parks and museums are the heritage, or much better, the core of the history of our beautiful and cultural Russian city.
+The artistic architecture of St Petersburg's monumental buildings, the large historic center, as well as the city's green parks, museums, and the most famous attractions located far out in the suburbs are the heritage, or much better, the core of the history of our beautiful and cultural Russian city.☺

 The State Hermitage Museum is one of the best St Petersburg Russia attractions, and one of the richest museums in the world.
 Situated inside the magnificent and imposing Winter Palace it houses more than three million works of art